<img height="1" width="1" src="https://www.facebook.com/tr?id=887284988060755&amp;ev=PageView &amp;noscript=1">

 The excerpt also provides drafting tips, best practices recommendations, potential pitfalls and common mistakes in hedge fund PPMs.

-Hedge Fund Structural Considerations | a White Paper
+Hedge Fund Structural Considerations | by John S. Lore, Esq.

 Emerging hedge fund managers face a labyrinth of regulatory and tax considerations, investor reporting requirements, and business operation issues.
 Managers must also balance investor relationships, capital raising, developing their investment strategies, and a myriad of other roles.
 Operating a hedge fund entails significant legal exposure, with substantial liability for improper disclosure.
 Even inadvertent mistakes can lead to substantial personal liability.